-In connection with a public offering completed in July 2022, the Company issued warrants to purchase 1,093,333 shares of its common stock.
+In connection with a public offering completed in July 2022, the Company issued warrants to purchase 1,093,333 shares of its common stock, of which 533,333 warrants expired unexercised in July 2023.
 These warrants are classified as liabilities, were measured at fair value upon issuance, with subsequent changes in fair value reported in the Statement of Operations each reporting period.
 This offering also triggered an adjustment to the exercise price of the Perceptive Warrants, which resulted in a reduction of the strike price for these warrants.